Covid infections jump by half a million in UK, says ONS

 The number of Covid patients in intensive care has reached 211 in England, which is an increase from 111 at the start of June.

-Back in January 2021, more than 3,700 people needed this type of care at a time where ICUs were in danger of being overwhelmed.
+Back in January 2021, more than 3,700 people needed this type of care at a time where intensive care units were in danger of being overwhelmed.

+Health officials are advising anyone aged over 75 who hasn't had a vaccine in the past six months, to get a booster jab to help protect against becoming seriously ill with Covid and ending up in hospital.

+About 16% of that age group haven't yet taken up the offer, says Dr Mary Ramsay, director of clinical programmes, from the UK Health Security Agency (UKHSA).